flatcar/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-[Upstream GRUB 2.12](https://www.gnu.org/software/grub/) with [Gentoo patches](https://github.com/flatcar/scripts/tree/main/sdk_container/src/third_party/portage-stable/sys-boot/grub/files) and [Flatcar patches](https://github.com/flatcar/scripts/tree/main/sdk_container/src/third_party/coreos-overlay/coreos/user-patches/sys-boot/grub).
-Together, these form version `2.12-flatcar1`.
+[Upstream GRUB 2.12](https://www.gnu.org/software/grub/) with [Fedora and Flatcar patches](https://github.com/flatcar/scripts/tree/main/sdk_container/src/third_party/coreos-overlay/coreos/user-patches/sys-boot/grub).
+The Fedora patch is generated from a branch (currently fedora-42) of the [rhboot/grub2](https://github.com/rhboot/grub2) repo.
+Together, these form version `2.12-flatcar3`.
 This is shown in user-visible parts of GRUB.

+Flatcar needs Fedora's patches to fix Secure Boot on arm64 and the TPM Event Log on amd64.
+Flatcar's own patches add enhanced GPT functionality and the ability to read the verity hash from within the initrd.
+The Flatcar patches have been carried over from CoreOS, where they were originally written at least 8 years ago.
+See this [README](https://github.com/flatcar/scripts/blob/main/sdk_container/src/third_party/coreos-overlay/coreos/user-patches/sys-boot/grub/README.md) for more details.

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.